-CPA Australia provides a number of insights and recommendations in the attached for supporting business and economic recovery and growth.
-These have been grouped around sustainability, effective funding and savings, supporting digital transformation of business and building for the future.
-They are summarised below with full detail in the attached.
+CPA Australia provides a number of insights and recommendations for supporting business and economic recovery and growth.
+These are grouped around sustainability, effective funding and savings, supporting digital transformation of business and building for the future.

 A sustainable recovery and building for the future